scarv/lwise/README.md

-# A "zoo" of Alzette implementations (development repository)
+# A "zoo" of Alzette-based implementations (development repository)

 <!--- -------------------------------------------------------------------- --->